epicentre-msf/outbreak-tools-demo/README.md

   selected English as the language.
 You’ll use the file `geobase-cod-2023-03-13_20230612.xlsb` as your geobase.

-- Import the data `import_linelist_en.xlsb` into the linelist.
+- Import the data `import_linelist_en.xlsx` into the linelist.
 Look at the data that has not been imported and browse the data in the generated linelist.